ToxPuro/astaroth/samples/plasma-meets-ai-workshop/README.md

 > (Optional) Visualize the output with `../samples/plasma-meets-ai-workshop/animate-snapshots.py <list of .dat files, f.ex. *.dat or UUX*.dat>`.
 Requires `python`, `python-numpy`, and `python-matplotlib`.

+> (Optional) Check `samples/plasma-meets-ai-workshop/getting-started-with-astaroth.md` for more information on getting Astaroth up and running.

 ## Exercise 1: Blur Filter